To download this guide as Microsoft Word Doc, visit here.

 Basic Navigation With Talkback

 When Talkback is enabled, the method for navigating the screen changes.
-You can move your finger around the screen to speak available items.
+You can move your finger around the screen to speak about available items.
 This will move focus to that item but not activate it.
 To activate the last spoken item, tap twice in rapid succession anywhere on the main part of the screen.
 This is commonly referred to as a double tap.

 You can also move through elements systematically.
 To move forward through elements on the screen, swipe right using one finger.
 Swipe left with one finger to move back through the elements.
 Your focus will wrap when you move past the beginning or end of the list.